Misganw/reponsive_and_dynamic_website/README.md

 #=============== CSS and JavaScript ==============================

-you can get the CSS IN C:\xampp\htdocs\Etech\assets\css AND JavaScript file in C:\xampp\htdocs\Etech\assets\js create the database named as e_tech and import the e_tach database found in database folder. use the database password: r00tme1221
+you can get the CSS IN C:\xampp\htdocs\Etech\assets\css AND JavaScript file in C:\xampp\htdocs\Etech\assets\js create the database named as e_tech and import the e_tach database. use the database password: r00tme1221

 ================================== authentications    ======================